Envirometrix/PredictiveSoilMapping/main.md

 to estimate the values at standard depths for sampling locations i.e. it is implemented for each soil profile (site) separately.
-In the 3D RK framework explained above, a single model is used to generate predictions at any location and for any depth, and which takes into account both horizontal and vertical relationships simultaneously.
+In the 3D RK framework explained above, a single model is used to generate predictions at any location and for any depth, and this takes into account both horizontal and vertical relationships simultaneously.
 The 3D RK approach is both easier to implement, and allows for incorporating all (vertical) soil-depth relationships including the spatial